 2) Plastic in Plastic

 When James explained to the pastry staff at The Ritz-Calton that clean, dry film plastic, including all the overwrap pastry operations use, could be recycled in San Francisco if they followed a simple 3 step process, the entire crew embraced the idea.

-The process involves placing plastic film and wrap into a plastic bag, and then knotting it up when the compressed plastic bag of plastic reaches size of a soccer ball.
+The process involves placing plastic film and wrap into a plastic bag, and then knotting it up when the plastic bag of plastic reaches size of a soccer ball.
 James demonstrated the technique to kitchen staff, and provided instructional signs.
 Today, the pastry crew regularly makes multiple bags daily for recycling and new members of the pastry team are introduced to the process.
 That’s a lot of plastic diverted from the landfill.

 3) Getting Ahead of the Regulatory Curve on Single-Use Plastics

-Starting with former Executive Chef Jason Rea, the Ritz-Carlton began providing reusable metal and compostable paper straws, wooden skewers and stirring sticks, and using compostable cups along with a water dispenser in the hotel lobby.
-These procurement actions placed the hotel in compliance well ahead of the single-use plastic ban ordinance that took effect in San Francisco July 1, 2019.
+Starting with former Executive Chef Jason Rea, The Ritz-Carlton began providing reusable metal and compostable paper straws, wooden skewers and stirring sticks, and using compostable cups along with a water dispenser in the hotel lobby.
+These procurement actions placed the hotel in compliance well ahead of the single-use plastic ban ordinance that took effect in San Francisco on July 1, 2019.
 The ordinance requires all straws, stirring sticks, toothpicks, beverage plugs, and cocktail sticks to be plastic-free (eg: paper, bamboo, wood, metal, or fiber).